sanjar91/INSuRE-notSURE/Milestone2.md

 Developing a strong and comprehensive approach to measuring implemented security technologies and their corresponding security controls has the potential to greatly impact security organizations and ensure their resources are used as effectively as possible.
 The goal of this project is to develop a repeatable process that, when followed, produces a prototype of a measurement framework for specific technology domains that leads to a strong and comprehensive method of measuring the effectiveness of the evaluated technologies and their associated controls.
 This prototype will be in the form of a survey, which an individual can fill out in regards to the technology that is being evaluated and will output a measurement indicating how effective the control is.

+This project utilizes the NIST Cybersecurity Framework (CSF) as the foundation for evaluation [1].
+The CSF is an industry-accepted framework which defines "standards, guidelines, and best practices to manage cybersecurity-related risk" [1].
+The framework operates by defining broad functions which define the different stages of a Cybersecurity lifecycle, including Identify, Protect, Detect, Respond, and Recover.
+Within each function, categories and subcategories are further defined to identify the outcomes that are expected in that category.

+As designed, the CSF is intended to be used by an organization as a way to evaluate themselves against the CSF to see how well they have achieved the desired outcomes.
+This works great from a high-level perspective of the organization as a whole.
+However, it is less effective and more time consuming when trying to evaluate something more specific, such as a specific technology.
+When evaluating a specific technology, many of the controls do not apply to the evaluated technology, which could cause a significant amount of time wasted if evaluating several technologies.
+Thus, this project focuses on demonstrating that there is an effective method of identifying specific controls that apply to specific classes of technology that can be used to measure that technology, documenting that method, and providing a survey that can be used to easily evaluate a tool that exists in that technology domain against only the applicable CSF controls.
+This should save time and streamline the process for evaluations that are more specific.

 #### Control Selection Methodology and Outcomes

 #### Survey Methodology and Outcomes